timmartin/margate/README.rst

 -----------------

-I've only done minimal performance tests so far, but on a couple of simple cases Stencil is 10 times faster than "real" Django templates.
+I've only done minimal performance tests so far, but on a couple of simple cases Margate is 10 times faster than "real" Django templates.

 See `performance_test.py` for the details.

-This probably means you can shave a few milliseconds off your page load time by using Stencil.
+This probably means you can shave a few milliseconds off your page load time by using Margate.